 - Worldwide Availability for Post Assignment is required.

 Qualifying experience for the FP-2 grade level includes one year of specialized experience at least equivalent to the FP-3 or GS-13 grade level which is in or directly related to the line of work of the position to be filled and which has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position.
-Specialized experience includes: Lead multicultural teams to design, implement and evaluate an international organization’s programming and training activities and functions, develop and enforce policies, procedures, and program management controls; Establish, manage, and evaluate work plans, assignments and overall performance of programming and training staff; and design, coordinate and provide professional development opportunities.
+Specialized experience includes: Managing multicultural teams in the design, implementation and evaluation of an international organization’s programming and training activities and functions; developing and enforcing policies, procedures, and program management controls impacting an organization’s programming and training activities; Establishing, managing, and evaluating work plans, assignments and overall performance of programming and training staff; and leading the design, implementation and facilitation of professional development opportunities.

-Qualifying experience for the FP-3 grade level includes one year of specialized experience at least equivalent to the FP-4 or GS 11/12 grade level which is in or directly related to the line of work of the position to be filled and which has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position.
-Specialized experience includes: Coordinate, implement and evaluate an organization’s programming and training activities and functions; effectively apply methodologies, practices, procedures, instructions and policies.
-Coordinate and evaluate work plans, assignments, and performance of programming and training staff; and coordinate professional development opportunities.
+Qualifying experience for the FP-3 grade level includes one year of specialized experience at least equivalent to the FP-4 or GS-11/12 grade level which is in or directly related to the line of work of the position to be filled and which has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position.
+Specialized experience includes: Coordinating, implementing and evaluating an organization’s programming and training activities and functions; effectively applying methodologies, practices, procedures, instructions and policies relating to an organization’s programming and training activities and functions.
+Coordinating and evaluating work plans, assignments, and performance of programming and training staff; and participating in the design, implementation, and facilitation of professional development opportunities.

-This position has One (1) selective placement factor defined as follows: Two (2) years of experience working in transitioning or developing international countries, or with underserved multicultural communities in the United States.
+This position has one (1) selective placement factor, which applicants must meet in order to be eligible for this position: Two (2) years of international development experience working in transitioning or developing international countries, or community development experience working with underserved multicultural communities in the United States.
 Experience may be with private sector, non-governmental organizations (NGOs), or government organizations (local, state, and/or federal).
 Professional experience must include either an international focus or a focus on domestic communities that are made up of a majority of culturally diverse members.
-Applicants who fail to provide supporting documentation for this selective factor will not receive consideration for this vacancy.

 About the Organization